LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/setup.md

 npx hardhat run scripts/deploy.js --network localhost
 ```

-Now that we have our hardhat working & the sample smart contract is deployed correctly, let's setup our Lit SDK which is we will use to encrypt & decrypt the metadata.
+Now that we have our hardhat working & the sample smart contract is deployed correctly, let's setup our Lit SDK, which we will use to encrypt & decrypt the metadata.

 ## Lit SDK

 You can use Lit SDK to encrypt and store any static content.
-This could be a file, a string, or anything that won't change (we're gonna encrypt an input string).
+This could be a file, a string, or anything that won't change (we're going to encrypt an input string).
 You have to store the content and metadata yourself (we're storing the encrypted string on a blockchain network), but Lit will store who is allowed to decrypt it and enforce this (aka key management).

 1. Install Lit SDK: